j-morano/contemporary-z/README.md

         - 'shortest': go to the directory with the shortest path name.
         - 'score': go to the directory with the highest score (most 'frecent' dir).
         - 'none': show selection list.
+* `show_files`: `string`.
+Whether to show non-dir files, and where, in interactive selection.
+    + Allowed values:
+        - 'top': show files on top of dirs.
+        - 'bottom': show files under the dirs.
+        - 'none': do not show files.

 #### Default config